GrimmiMeloni/powerwall-backupCtrl/README.md

 To access said API you need to provide your ephemeral ***refresh*** token.
 Obtaining the token is somewhat involved.
 The easiest way I have found was to use the script ```get_token.py``` provided by [Marky0/tesla_api_lite](https://github.com/Marky0/tesla_api_lite)

-Alternatively you can also log into the Tesla portal in your browser and extract the token from the cookies. #hackerman

 The above step is only required once.
 The script will automatically fetch access tokens as needed with the provided refresh token.
 Access tokens are cached and reused until expiry.